 Who doesn’t know Gorgonzola?
 It’s the most famous Italian blue cheese and it originates in the small Gorgonzola town.
 You can find sweeter or stronger.
 Whatever is your favorite version, this cheese can adapt to the most diverse dishes.

 You can just spread it on bread, add it to a salad with pears and walnuts or melt it into a pasta sauce.

 There is panettone and panettone.
-The artisan one is obviously to be preferred from the mass industrial production for both flavor and quality of the ingredients.
-So even if you are not in Milan for Christmas, stop at a bakery and order it there rather than a store.
+The artisan one is obviously to be preferred to mass industrial production for both flavor and quality of the ingredients.
+So even if you are not in Milan for Christmas, stop at a bakery and order it there rather than at a store.

-The typical recipe from Milan consists of a slow leavening and the addition of raisin and candied fruit for extra sweetness.
+The typical recipe from Milan consists of a slow leavening and the addition of raisins and candied fruit for extra sweetness.

 Trentino Alto Adige – Traditional Italian meals from Trento and Trentino Alto Adige northern region